GameFoundry/bsf/Documentation/GitHub/roadmap.md

  - XBONE/PS4/WIIU ports
  - Much more...

-A /very/ rough estimate is about two months each for every one of these features.
+A *very* rough estimate is about two months each for every one of these features.